j-joe-akin/fig-can/CONTRIBUTING.md

 3. Test “sandbox” functionality with images imported from a variety of open science repositories; click here for a list of open science, single-figure repositories

+# For those curious about open science

+1. Describe yourself as a persona and why you are interested in open science

 # For project managers

 1. Please review our [ROADMAP](ROADMAP.md)